-The cash book(s)
+- The cash book(s).
 This contains the record of every item received by the PCC or paid on its behalf.
 If several items of cash are received on one day, for example the different collections on any given Sunday, these would be recorded individually as "Cash received", with a corresponding entry for the total sum paid-in, as "Cash to bank".
 Most stationers' shops supply various designs of cash books, such as the Guildhall or Collins versions.

-Collections records
+Simple computerised accounting systems are also available. - Collections records.
 These can be cross-checked against the subsequent banking entries.
-Weekly collections and income from envelopes should be checked as they are counted, by at least two people.
-Their names and signatures should be on each record.
+Weekly collections and income from envelopes should be